-I woke up from anesthesia about two months ago, euphoric from the certainty that I made the right choice to undergo a bilateral prophylactic mastectomy for a faulty breast cancer gene called CHEK2.
+I woke up from anesthesia two months ago, certain that I made the right choice to undergo a bilateral prophylactic mastectomy for a faulty breast cancer gene.
 I snapped a quick selfie, unadorned and very raw, in my hospital bed and wanted to share it with you (see photo).

 Breasts are an important symbol of so many things: nurturance, femininity, and sexuality.
 My breasts have served me well over the past 50 years.
 They hosted the kickoff party in puberty.
 They’ve been an important part of my sexual identity.
 I breast fed two daughters for nearly one year each.
 They’ve gone up and down in size as my weight fluctuated.
 Yet for all the joy they bring, breasts can also turn against us as we’ve seen in the epidemic of breast cancer.
 By the year 2030, new cases of breast cancer are expected to rise by 50 percent.

 Fifty percent?
 Unfortunately, that grim statistic fits with what I’ve diagnosed and witnessed in my female patients over the past 25 years as a gynecologist who practices precision, integrative, and functional medicine.